Badajoz bastioned enclosure: History

-The onset of defenses
+Defenses

 The bastioned enclosure was constructed on the foundations of the old medieval walled enclosure, which dated from the 9th to the 15th centuries and remained in existence until the 17th century.
 Some sections of the medieval wall were preserved, such as those near the bastion of La Trinidad and the bastion of Santiago.
 After nearly two and a half centuries of neglect, the old medieval wall, which extended from the current citadel, had deteriorated and become outdated due to the advancements in artillery technology used by the Portuguese army.
 In 1643, the Count of Santiesteban wrote to Secretary Pedro Coloma regarding the defensive structures at Badajoz, pointing out that, at that time, Extremadura lacked secure defenses, provisions, artillery, and other weapons.
 Badajoz appeared to have the minimum defensive conditions necessary, but the existing walled enclosure was deemed ineffective.
 The only part of the fortifications that might have had adequate defensive capabilities was the upper section occupied by the Alcazaba.
 Consequently, it was recommended that new defensive works be initiated in that area.

 On the other hand, the Marquis of Torralbo wrote to the king in the following terms:

 The inhabited enclosure of the Alcazaba encircled by the Almohad wall was with the fallen parapets and destroyed the faussebraye, as well as the doors, without closing or rake.

 He concluded by saying that it was within the reach of artillery, for which the rammed earth walls were ineffective: